Experience walk | Mount Saint Peter

 Do you have the time and energy to descend a bit of the stairs?
 Here you will enter part of the marl caves.
 Here you can clearly see how the marl used to be carved, first by the block breakers and then by ENCI.
 Do you know what ENCI stands for?
 It is the First Dutch Cement Industry.
 Once at the bottom of the stairs, you can see fossils in the marl wall.
 Wiggle your hand through the marl on the ground.
 Did you know that your hands go through millions of fossils here?

 Mosasaurs have been found in this quarry!
-This dinosaur is named after the river Maas that flows through Maastricht.
-Mosa is the Latin word for Maas and Saurus is the Latin word for lizard-like, so Maas lizard.
+This dinosaur is named after the river Meuse that flows through Maastricht.
+Mosa is the Latin word for Meuse and Saurus is the Latin word for lizard-like, so Meuse lizard.
 The Mosasaurs lived some 82 million years ago and were large predators in the sea that was here then.
 Shark teeth have also been found in the quarry!
 Five teeth were found from an extinct shark that could grow up to 5 metres long!
 He lived at the time when there was a subtropical inland sea here, right where you are standing now!
 How extraordinary is that?
 At the Natural History Museum in Maastricht, you can learn all about the finds of these prehistoric animals.

 Just climb back up, and we will continue exploring.
 Follow the road and immediately take the first right at the big boulders (maybe you can climb up and jump off for a while, be careful though!).
 We are heading towards Hoeve Lichtenberg.